cuckoosandbox/cuckoo/docs/book/src/introduction/what.rst

 On 7th April 2014, Cuckoo Sandbox 1.1 is released.

+On the 7th of October 2014, Cuckoo Sandbox 1.1.1 is released after a `Critical Vulnerability`_ had been disclosed by Robert Michel.

+On the 4th of March 2015, Cuckoo Sandbox 1.2 has been released featuring a wide array of improvements regarding the usability of Cuckoo.

 During summer 2015 Cuckoo Sandbox started the development of Mac OS X malware analysis as a `Google Summer of Code`_ project within `The Honeynet Project`_.
 *Dmitry Rodionov* qualified for the project and developed a working analyzer for Mac OS X.

+On the 21st of February 2016 `version 2.0 Release Candidate 1`_ is released.
+This version ships with almost two years of combined effort into making Cuckoo Sandbox a better project for daily usage.

 .. _`Google Summer of Code`: http://www.google-melange.com
 .. _`The Honeynet Project`: http://www.honeynet.org